-Of the sixty participants who attended their trial appointment, 78% did not require any additional management aside from annual recall to screening (82% from the control group, and 73% from the incentive groups).
-Chi-square analysis (p=0.387), along with pairwise comparisons verified that there were no significant differences in whether additional management was recommended between the different randomised groups.
+Of the 60 participants who attended their trial appointment, 78% did not require any additional management aside from annual recall to screening (82% from the control group and 73% from the incentive groups).
+Chi-squared analysis (p = 0.387) along with pairwise comparisons verified that there were no significant differences in whether or not additional management was recommended between the different randomised groups.

-Reasons for past non-attendance were split into three categories: organisational problems, practical/logistical problems, and not thinking they needed to be screened.
-A Chi-square analysis revealed no significant association between reason for non-attendance and belonging to the control group versus the incentive groups (p=0.119).
-Half the participants who should have attended screening in the past stated they did not attend past appointments due to organisational reasons, while a quarter each selected practical/logistic problems and that they didn't think they needed to attend.
+Reasons for past non-attendance were split into three categories: organisational problems, practical/logistical problems, and not thinking that they needed to be screened.
+A chi-squared analysis revealed no significant association between reason for non-attendance and belonging to the control group compared with the incentive groups (p = 0.119).
+Half the participants who should have attended screening in the past stated they did not attend past appointments because of organisational reasons, whereas one-quarter each selected practical/logistic problems and that they did not think they needed to attend.

-A sensitivity analysis was performed which excluded any participants who had a reason for ineligibility following the invitation letter being sent.
-Similar results were obtained showing the incentive group were 52% less likely to attend screening than controls (RR=0.48; 95% CI 0.29, 0.80).
-Those in the lottery group were 58% less likely to attend screening than controls (RR=0.42; 95% CI 0.18, 0.97).
-Again, no significant differences in attendance were found between fixed incentive versus control (RR=0.54; 95% CI 0.25, 1.16); or fixed versus lottery incentive (RR=1.30; 95% CI 0.49, 3.49).
+A sensitivity analysis was performed, which excluded any participants who had a reason for ineligibility following the invitation letter being sent.
+Similar results were obtained showing that the incentive group were 52% less likely to attend screening than controls (RR 0.48, 95% CI 0.29 to 0.80).
+Those in the lottery group were 58% less likely to attend screening than controls (RR 0.42, 95% CI 0.18 to 0.97).
+Again, no significant differences in attendance were found between fixed incentive compared with control (RR 0.54, 95% CI 0.25 to 1.16), or fixed incentive compared with lottery incentive (RR 1.30, 95% CI 0.49 to 3.49).

 A second sensitivity analysis included as attenders participants who needed to arrange their trial appointment but were booked onto normal screening as they could not attend on another trial clinic day.
-This analysis showed a significant, though weak, difference in attendance between the incentive group and controls (RR=0.63; 95% CI 0.40,0.99); there was no significant difference in comparisons between any other groups.
+This analysis showed a significant, but weak, difference in attendance between the incentive group and controls (RR 0.63, 95% CI 0.40 to 0.99); there was no significant difference in comparisons between any other groups.